Dissipative stabilization of dark quantum dimers via squeezed vacuum

 with $\ell = \tfrac12 N_{\text{at}}$ and $m_{n_{e}}=n_{e}-\tfrac12 N_{\text{at}}$.
 In both cases the lattice constant is $k_{0}a=2\pi$.

 Finally, in Fig.~\ref{Fig:spatial_correlations}(c) the array is centered at $k_{0}z_{c}= \pi /4$ with lattice constant $k_{0}a= \pi /4$.
 At these points the atoms dimerize, with central and exterior dimers probing two different quadratures.
-The population is zero for odd excitation numbers, while for even numbers relaxes into
+The population is zero for odd excitation numbers, and